Table of Contents[Hide][Show]

-What happens when you eat too much protein?
+But what happens when you eat too much protein?
 Where does it go?

-When you are critically low in sugar or carbohydrates, you don’t have enough energy source.
-The body may then convert this protein into glucose.
+When you are critically low in sugar or carbohydrates, you don’t have enough energy source, the body may then convert this protein into glucose.

 Can Too Much Protein Be Harmful?